muratdvc/filmuygulamasi/README.md

 1- Download the source code to your computer.

-2-Run the commands below in terminal.
+2- Run the commands below in terminal.

 **Windows**
 <br /> cd Desktop/filmuygulamasi